-MANHATTAN BEACH, Calif. — Milo Aukerman, licensed biochemist and lead singer of seminal punk band the Descendents, announced earlier today that he will return to college to pursue a more marketable degree following a layoff from his longtime research position.
+MANHATTAN BEACH, Calif. — Milo Aukerman, licensed biochemist and lead singer of seminal punk band the Descendents, announced that he will return to college to pursue a more marketable degree following a layoff from his longtime research position earlier today.

-Aukerman claimed cutbacks in both the nation’s science programs and residual album and concert revenue have contributed to his declining quality of life over the last decade.
-He recently sold his longtime residence, and is now renting the guest bedroom of a married couple while he attends Glendale Community College nearby.
+Aukerman recently sold his longtime residence and is now renting the guest bedroom of a married couple while he attends Glendale Community College.

-“It’s been great having Milo around,” said Clare Clifton, one of the homeowners.
+“It’s been great having Milo around.
+With the cutbacks in science programs, album residuals, and concert revenue he needed a bit of help and we were happy to provide it,” said Clare Clifton, one of the homeowners.
 “He may play his records a little loud sometimes, but he’s really a great kid.
 I think he’s going to be a terrific middle school teacher.”

 Some of Aukerman’s classmates were surprised to learn of his stature in the music world.